 Mount Ascutney as a whole, and the Town Forest land, specifically, contain many State-significant and uncommon natural communities and wildlife habitats, and is a hotspot for ecological biodiversity.
 Vermont Natural Heritage Program considers Mount Ascutney as the best example of elevation-dependent natural community variation in the State, and among the best in all New England.
 The area provides significant wildlife habitat connectivity that is critical to sustaining the diverse and unique wildlife population Vermont.

-Perhaps most importantly, the Parcel’s ecological importance will serve as an outdoor classroom and laboratory for lessons on ecology or tracking climate change impacts but is available to all who visit whether to recreate in a natural landscape or simply take in its’ natural beauty.
+The parcel’s ecological importance serves as an outdoor classroom and laboratory for lessons on ecology or tracking climate change impacts but is available to all who visit whether to recreate in a natural landscape or simply take in its natural beauty.